 If there is a B on a pencil, it’s a soft pencil.
 With softer pencils you can draw both very light and very dark.
 The more B (2B, 3B, 4B etc.) the softer.
 If there is an H on a pencil, it is a hard pencil.
 With hard pencils you can draw very precisely, but it always remains light gray.
 The more H (2H, 3H, 4H etc.) the harder.
 An HB pencil is right in between.

-A 2B pencil is an ideal basic pencil for drawing both light and dark, while erasing and sharpening pencils is still very easy.
-For precise drawings where you use a ruler, an HB or H pencil is nice.
+A 2B pencil is a nice basic pencil for drawing both light and dark, while erasing and sharpening pencils is still very easy.
+For precise drawings, fort example where you use a ruler, an HB or H pencil is nice.
 You will then be less likely to get stains.
+For stronger light-dark contrasts, choose for example a 4B pencil.

 Exercise 1: Hold your pencil loosely, don’t squeeze it.
 Let the pencil roll loosely between your fingers (image).
 Don’t hold your pencil too close to the tip.
 This way you will see better what you are drawing.

 You can also hold the pencil more at the end (photo).
-Handy if you want to draw with the side of your pencil point or if you want to draw loosely larger shapes, especially if the paper is tilted or vertical (easel, folded table etc.).
+The end then rests in the palm of your hand.
+Handy for example if you want to draw with the side of your pencil tip or if you draw larger shapes on a vertical easel.

 TO SHARPEN OR NOT TO SHARPEN